albert97/Snippet_Tech/_posts/2021-03-06-How-Computer-Works.md

  <h2 class="section-heading">Disclaimer:  </h2>

-  I was recently introduced to this GREAT Youtube channel called "coding adventures" that does a lot of coding adventures, I especially found this one interesting [Exploring How Computers Work by Sebastian Lague](https://www.youtube.com/watch?v=QZwneRb-zqA).
+  I was recently introduced to this GREAT Youtube channel called "[coding adventures](https://www.youtube.com/c/SebastianLague/videos)".
+I found this one particularly interesting [Exploring How Computers Work by Sebastian Lague](https://www.youtube.com/watch?v=QZwneRb-zqA).
-  It discusses the basic aspects of computer logic, In this section I intend to summarise hise mean points for clarification purposes.
+  It discusses basic aspects of computer logic, in this section I intend to summarise the main points to help me understand and memorise.
 For anyone who is interested in Sebastian Lague's channel, do check it out!

  <h2 class="section-heading"> Content </h2>